istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/upgrade-notes/index.md

 ### SDS Node Agent

 The `nodeagent` deployment has been removed.
-This functionality now exists in the Sidecar
+This functionality now exists in the Envoy sidecar.

 ### Sidecar